 Problem: Workers who harvest strawberries can suffer from musculoskeletal disorders, especially low-back disorders.
 Interventions to reduce low-back disorders, while maintaining acceptable productivity levels are needed.
 Project overview: This project evaluates the ergonomics, biomechanics, and productivity of using mechanical and robotic strawberry harvest-aids to protect workers from low-back disorders while maintaining yields.
 This project strives to use a series of optimized and controlled interventions to gain a better understanding of the balance between productivity and ergonomics of multi-person and personal labor-aid machines for strawberry harvesting.
 Machine-specific interventions will be evaluated for safe deployment.
-Progress to date: Investigators have been working on developing the second prototype of the harvest aid to simulate various speeds and field configurations.
-The system will allow semi-continuous harvest by workers.
-Progress was made into this system prior to the COVID-19 pandemic and campus shutdown; however, due to campus restrictions, limited inperson activities took place after mid-March of 2020, and most interactions have been virtual/online (via Zoom, phone, internet, etc.).
-Recently, starting in August 2021, in-person research activities have resumed on campus, and the research team has resumed building the harvest simulation system.
-During this period, the personal robot harvest aid has been updated, where the robot/personalized picking system can be used with a standard strawberry picking cart.
-Limited testing of the system occurred within the restrictions of COVID-19 campus and county guidelines.
+Progress to date: During this period, building upon our previous harvest-aid prototype mockups, we have developed a mock environment that simulates a real-world strawberry harvest; wherein a subject is placed in identical postures to the real-world counterpart.
+All the mockup dimensions, which are critical for biomechanical assessment, were in-line with the real-world benchmark.
+For instance: (i) bed height, (ii) bed furrow spacing, (iii) berry density, and (iv) platform height all reflected the field benchmarks accurately.
+A 2-D motion capture system was utilized to capture trunk posture and paired with a newly developed custom analysis program.
+The capture system allowed investigation into the relationship between lumbar flexion angle and lumbar biomechanics.
+The custom program added the capacity to automate calculations, data visualization, and statistics.
+A total of six volunteers participated in simulated harvest trials.
+The data analysis of these trials is currently underway.
+During this period, the personal robot harvest-aid has been further updated, where the robot/personalized picking system can be used with a standard strawberry picking cart.
+Additional field testing of the system occurred with the updated co-robot.
 Optimization algorithms for co-robot deployment are frequently updated based on information gathered from the field.
-The study team is continually assessing the best means to deploy the results of this project into useful and practical guidelines that minimize the risk of musculoskeletal disorders among strawberry harvesting workers.
+The study team is continually assessing the best means to deploy the results of this project into useful and practical guidelines that minimize the risk of musculoskeletal disorders among workers who harvest strawberries.
 Heat Illness Prevention in Farmworkers: Translation of Economic, Socio-Cultural, and Physiological Factors into Effective Interventions Marc Schenker, MD, MPH, School of Medicine, UC Davis